 Thomas Jones Sewit is from Snuneymuxw First Nations.
 He is currently active in the Coast Salish cultural community as a public speaker, artist, researcher, and teacher.
 His message to all: “yath ch ‘uw’ qwa’qwul’ tthun’ sqwal!”

 Delores Louie Swustanulwut was raised speaking Hul’q’umi’num’ in Quamichan.
 She has lived in Stz’uminus First Nations since marrying her late husband Percy Louie.
-She is an Elder in Residence at Vancouver Island University as well as a teacher in the SFU Hul’q’umi’num’ language program.
-She is currently doing research on several projects, including the traditional use of plants, and she is actively engaged in producing Hul’q’umi’num’ language learning materials for the future generation of teachers.
+She was an Elder in Residence at Vancouver Island University as well as a teacher in the SFU Hul’q’umi’num’ language program.
+She was a researcher on several projects, including the traditional use of plants, while actively engaged in producing Hul’q’umi’num’ language learning materials for the future generation of teachers.

-Ruby Peter Sti’tum’at is from Quamichan.
-Growing up speaking Hul’q’umi’num’, she has worked as a translator, researcher, and teacher of her language for over seventy years.
-Currently she is working on several research projects as well as teaching for Simon Fraser University and Cowichan Tribes.
+Ruby Peter Sti’tum’at was from Quamichan.
+Growing up speaking Hul’q’umi’num’, she worked as a translator, researcher, and teacher of her language for over seventy years.
+She worked on several research projects as well as teaching for Simon Fraser University and Cowichan Tribes.
 The author of many stories herself, as well as being an expert teller of traditional stories, she was very glad to mentor the Hul’q’umi’num’ language teachers in producing stories.

 George Wayne Seymour Squtxulenuxw is from Stz’uminus First Nation.
 He is a student in and teacher for SFU Hul’q’umi’num’ language courses, and he teaches language and culture for Cowichan Valley School District 79, when he’s not busily engaged in carving, smoking fish, and other traditional pursuits.
 He has been very glad to bring out some of the stories that he heard as a child so that the younger generation can enjoy and learn from them.